Prisoner-s-Dilemma/BarsBehindBars/README.md

 # Open_Access_&_Ethics

 A project done during master's degree programme at University of Bologna for the course on Open access and ethics.
+The website for this project can be accessed here https://prisoner-s-dilemma.github.io/BarsBehindBars/

 Sections –
 - Project